 In Noteful, you can style your images to add frames around them.
-These look cooler on freehand cropped images.
+These look cooler on freehand-cropped images.
 The frame can be any colour you like and you can also change the opacity of your images in the app; all things you can’t do in GoodNotes.
 Images are more fun to work with in Noteful than GoodNotes.

 GoodNotes and Noteful both have presentation mode.
 It is one of the latest updates from Noteful.
 Where GoodNotes has one colour for your laser, Noteful has three options.
 Both apps can draw lines with your laser pointer and you can choose to show the app’s user interface whenever you want.

 One interesting feature that Noteful has added to presentation mode is perfect page sizes for two different kinds of screens.
-These mean you can create presentations in the app that will look great on 16:9 and 4:3 screen monitors (the most popular screen sizes).
+You can create presentations in the app that will look great on 16:9 and 4:3 screen monitors (the most popular screen sizes).
 You can create the perfect presentation, especially when coupled with layers.
 Could we finally have a note-taking app that’s the perfect PowerPoint or Keynote replacement?
 We can’t wait to explore the possibilities.